joee0307/MCQ-Generator/README.md

 1. Building the core of the app using __Natural Language Processing__, __Wordnet__ and __ConceptNet__.
 2. Desiging the frontend with the help of __HTML__, __CSS__, __JavaScript__(Done By __Deepak__).
 3. Building __Flask API__ and Containerizing with the help of __Docker__.
+4. Deploying the whole Web App on Google Cloud Platform. will use domain for static ip in future.

 ## Pipeline
 How MCQ queations along with wrong answer choice are generated?